trade-portal/policies/_basecamp/abuse/index.md

 ---
 title: Use Restrictions Policy
-description: It is not okay to use 37signals products for these restricted purposes.
+description: It is not okay to use {{site.trading_name}} products for these restricted purposes.
 ---

 # Use Restrictions

 ## Restricted purposes

-When you use any of 37signals’ Services, you acknowledge that you may not:
+When you use any of {{site.trading_name}}’ Services, you acknowledge that you may not:

 * Collect or extract information and/or user data from accounts which do not belong to you.
 * Circumvent, disable, or otherwise interfere with security-related features of the Services.